Same-xyz/landing_page_project/README.md

 # Landing page project

 ## Simple landing page built
-*Objectives
+** Objectives **
--Make more research and build up the page
+- Make more research and build up the page.
--Add more pages and use as personal landing page template
+- Add more pages and use as personal landing page as a template.